 - Inoculate With Spawn

 Do this by mixing your treated substrate with spawn.
 You can do this within special grow-bags, but also in buckets or other vessels.
 Make sure there is an air filter that allows for fresh air exchange (these are already present in grow bags).
 Your final mix should only contain between 4-8% spawn.

 If producing biomaterials, inoculate your mushrooms within a specialized mold.
 Make sure it has air exchange and proper growing conditions!

 This means letting it grow!
 It is best to incubate in dark places with cool temperatures.
 A room between 65-75F with 80% humidity is ideal.
 Make sure there is also plenty of fresh air!
-Your mycellium should colonize the substrate within 3-4 weeks!
-Once your mycellium has covered your substrate it should look almost entirely white!
-If you start seeing fruiting bodies then you know it’s likely reached the end of its growth stage.
-After this, you will have successfully grown mushroom mycellium!
+Your mycelium should colonize the substrate within 3-4 weeks!
+Once your mycelium has covered your substrate, it should look almost entirely white!
+If you start seeing fruiting bodies, then you know it’s likely reached the end of its growth stage.
+After this, you will have successfully grown mushroom mycelium!

 If you choose to you can fruit your mushrooms.
 Do this by place your mycelium in a room humid environment (ideally >90%) and wait for the mushrooms to form!
 If you are making biomaterials, dry your mycelium before it becomes contaminated!

 Other ways to grow Mycellium